autocrypt/autocrypt/doc/contents.rst

 The following in-progress documents are written for early adopters and contributors, MUA developers and privacy enthusiasts.

-:doc:`index`
-     introduction to why Autocrypt exists and why it is trying to achieve more e-mail encryption.

 :doc:`background`
      discusses the motiviation, technical, social and design approaches of Autocrypt.